 - A personal statement of purpose describing your interest and experience in coastal/marine natural resource policy, your future career goals and how the fellowship applies, and the placement in which you are most interested and why (not to exceed three pages, with 1.5 line spacing)

 - Official transcripts of all graduate and undergraduate coursework.

 - A letter of recommendation from your major advisor

 - A second letter of recommendation, by anyone of your choosing familiar with your abilities

 Note: the personal statement of purpose and the resume/CV must be in 12 point font with 1” margins.

 How To Apply

-Oregon Sea Grant strongly discourages any contact between applicants and potential host agencies.
+Oregon Sea Grant strongly discourages any contact between applicants and potential host agencies before the interview process.